oac-tree/sup-mvvm/docs/mvvm/model/compounditem.md

 ## 3. Other compound items as properties

-Other `CompountItems` can be registered as property items too.
+Other `CompoundItems` can be registered as property items too.
-First, we define a `VectorItem` with three properties for (X, Y, Z) coordinates.
+In the snippet below we define a `VectorItem` with three properties for (X, Y, Z) coordinates.

 ```C++
 class VectorItem